borglab/wrap-project-python/TUTORIAL.md

 We also assume some knowledge of how Python packaging and setup works.
 If you understand how to write your own basic `setup.py` file, you should be fine.
 Using this template project, you should only need to update the metadata information about your project.
 Check out the [python packaging website](https://packaging.python.org/tutorials/packaging-projects/) to learn more.

-As a bonus, if you understand Cython's build process, this tutorial should be fairly intuitive.

-**NOTE** This tutorial has been tested using GTSAM version 4.0.x and above.

 # Project Setup